JasonFengGit/Chiness-Chess/README.md

 ```

 ## Improvements to Make
-- Add an AI
+- Compete with multi-level AI
-- Add different themes for users to choose
+- Different themes for users to choose
-- Add different background musics
+- Different background musics
-- Add endgame mode with different endgames(using the load function)
+- A endgame mode with different endgames(using the load function)
 - ...